AGM Belief Revision, Semantically: Preliminaries

-Many more (and more expressive) logics are captured by the model-theoretic framework assumed by us, e.g. first-order and second-order predicate logic, modal logics, and description logics.
+Many more logics (and logic-like formalisms) of greatly varying expressivity are captured by the model-theoretic framework assumed by us, e.g. variants and fragments of first-order and second-order predicate logic, modal logics, and description logics.
+These include highly expressive, yet decidable logics that are popular in various fields such as knowledge representation or verification with a wide range of practical applications.
 Our considerations do, however, \textbf{not} apply to non-monotonic formalisms, such as default logic, circumscription, or logic programming frameworks using negation as failure.